Knowledge graphSettings

 The same IP is announced from multiple PoPs/regions; BGP directs traffic to the topologically closest edge.

-Pros: Fast global distribution and strong resilience for edge ingress.
+Pros: Fast global distribution and strong resilience at the edge.

-Limitations: Less L7 control at DNS-answer level; requires mature networking, observability, and anti-flap ops.
+Limitations: Less L7 control at the DNS-answer level; requires mature networking, observability, and careful anti-flap operations.

 When to use: Edge/L4 ingress, DNS, DDoS-resilient front doors, globally distributed APIs with minimal RTT.

-What this is about: balancing service-to-service traffic in microservices, where each internal RPC call is a separate load-balancing decision.
+What this is about: balancing service-to-service traffic in microservices, where each internal RPC call becomes its own balancing decision.

 Why this appears here: after L4/L7, health policy, and GSLB, the next step is showing how the same principles scale inside Kubernetes via sidecar proxies and control-plane-managed policy.